 Lauren James is an attorney in Beasley Allen’s Mass Torts Section where she handles talcum powder cases.
 Previously, Lauren worked as a law clerk in the section before being hired as an attorney.

 Lauren is a member of the Alabama State Bar and the organization’s Young Lawyers and Women’s Sections.
-She is also a member of the Federalist Society, Hugh Maddox Inn of Court and the Montgomery Volunteer Lawyers Program.
+She is also a member of the American Association for Justice, Montgomery County Bar Association, Hugh Maddox Inn of Court and the Montgomery Volunteer Lawyers Program Pro Bono Leadership Corps.

 Lauren earned her Bachelor of Science in Legal Studies from Faulkner University, where she was inducted into Alpha Chi (national collegiate honor society) and Sigma Tau Delta (international English honor society).
 She received her Juris Doctor from Faulkner University Thomas Goode Jones School of Law, graduating magna cum laude and receiving four Best Paper awards.